ssunday/TicTacToeSinatra/README.md

 ### Usage

-Enter into the /TicTacToeSinatra folder and type in this in the command line:
+Enter into the /TicTacToeSinatra folder and type the following lines on the command line:

 ```
+bundle install
 ruby main.rb
 ```
 And then go to http://localhost:4567/